mouraaa/Raise-Awareness-Bot/README.md

 ` pip install tweepy `

+## Secret Keys
+To use this script, you will need four different keys, all provided by twitter when you register your account as a developer.
+If you refresh those keys, you will have to update your code's keys accordingly.

+## ID File
+Please follow these steps closely as it is how you will retrieve the latest tweet id to enter in your id file.

+- Open up your terminal and type 'python3'.
+- Copy and paste lines 1 - 11 and press enter.
+- Copy the following code into the terminal: 'mentions = api.mentions_timeline()' and hit enter
+- Copy the following code into the terminal: 'mentions[0].id' and hit enter.
+You will receive the most recent tweet's id.
+- Copy and paste that number in the id_file.

 ## Notice

-If you want to automatically run the script, you will have to place a portion of the code in a while true loop and upload all the files on a python cloud service such as python anywhere.
+If you want to automatically run the script, even while your computer/terminal is closed, you will have to place all the files on a python cloud service such as pythonanywhere, or even on your own server.